Central America·Panama·Updated May 3, 2026

 What scams target tourists in Panama City?

-The most frequently reported tourist scams in Panama City are Taxi Flat Rate Overcharge, San Blas Islands Boat Tour Fraud, Express Kidnapping in Unlicensed Night Taxis, with 3 classified as high severity.
+The most frequently reported tourist scams in Panama City are Express Kidnapping in Unlicensed Night Taxis, Taxi Flat Rate Overcharge, Canal Tour Unofficial Ticket Sellers, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Willemstad and Havana.
+Similar patterns are also documented in Belize City and San Juan del Sur.

 Are taxis safe in Panama City?

 Taxis in Panama City carry documented risk for tourists — 2 transport-related scams are on record.
-Use Uber (available in Panama City) or confirm the exact zone fare from the official rate card before getting in.
+Never hail a taxi from the street after dark in El Cangrejo or Marbella.
+Use only the Uber app or call a registered radio taxi such as Taxi Único or ask your hotel or restaurant to call a confirmed taxi for you.
+Share your live location with a contact before getting in any vehicle at night.
 Where available, verified ride-hailing apps (Uber, Grab, or local equivalents) are generally safer than street taxis.

 Is Panama City safe at night for tourists?